DePaul Blue Demons softball: Eugene Lenti era – Second tenure (1990-2018)

 Lenti lead the team to multiple historic streaks for the franchise with an 18-game winning streak in 2014, 19-games in 2001, and the largest in 2007 with 20 straight wins.
 The Blue Demons became ranked #14 in the nation, however their streak was broken by Loyola Chicago in the teams first success over DePaul since 1995.
-The team would fall to Arizona in the tournament's Second Round, finishing 5th.
+The team would again fall to the future national champs, Arizona, in the tournament's Second Round, finishing 5th.
 By 2015 Lenti had become ranked seventh in wins in the history of college softball.
 His final record at DePaul was 1,236-604-6 (.671).

-Starting the 2020 season, it was announced that he would become the assistant coach at Auburn.
+Allegations

+According to sports psychologist Dr. Jenny Conviser, allegations surrounding Lenti both verbally and physically abusing players, as well as his assistant coaches arose in 2016.
+Due to DePaul's Title IX and Board of Trustees not following up on said allegations, Lenti was never investigated further and abruptly retired on June 12, 2018.
+However, in 2019 Lenti announced he was leaving retirement following an offered position by Auburn University.
+Starting the 2020 season, Lenti became an assistant coach at Auburn.

 Tracie Adix-Zins era (2019–2024)

-Beginning in 2019, Adix-Zins would begin her six year term as coach.
+Beginning in 2019, Adix-Zins would begin her six-year term as coach.
 Despite a small uptick during the 2021 season, following the suspended 2020 season due to the COVID-19 pandemic, the team would experience increasingly worse records.
-In 2024 the team would finish just 9―39 (.191), making it the worst season in program history.
+In 2024 the team would finish just 9―39 (.191), making it the worst (full) season in program history.
 She was soon fired by the university.
 She would ultimately become the head coach for the Division III Blue Jays at Elmhurst University.

 Liz Bouck-Jagielski era (2025–present)

-After a tenure as the assistant coach at Roosevelt University, it was announced on June 11, 2024 that Liz Bouck-Jagielski would serve as the team's next head coach.
-She played softball at DePaul from 2000-2003 and served as an assistant coach from 2004-2011.
+After a tenure as the assistant coach at Roosevelt University, it was announced on June 11, 2024, that Liz Bouck-Jagielski would serve as the team's next head coach.
+She played softball at DePaul from 2000 to 2003 and served as an assistant coach from 2004 to 2011.
 The Blue Demons managed to finish the 2025 season with an overall record of 16―32 (.421), seen as a major step forward for the ongoing rebuild of the team.